Joeffison/glow-squid/wind_farm_service/README.md

 3. I used django as it was required in the project but I would otherwise have used Flask or FastPI because I have not worked with Django since at least 5 or 6 years.

+4. The management commands could easily extend a class with all the methods to import the models and have a mapping ("csv column" to "model fields") to deserialize the input.

+5. Add more human-readable errors specially to the import command

+6. Add tests (I would have otherwise created them during development time but it was not possible in such a short time to deliver )